discatte/Adafruit_Community_Code_of_Conduct/code-of-conduct.md

 In any situation, you may send an email to <fluffyfloppydisc@gmail.com>.

-On the Intergalactic Transistor Lounge and Cat Cafe Discord, you may send an open message from any channel to all Community Moderators by tagging @helper.
+On the Intergalactic Transistor Lounge and Cat Cafe Discord, you may send an open message from any channel to all Community Moderators by tagging @helper or @moderator.
 You may also send an open message from any channel, or a direct message to @Galactic Furball#5522

 Email and direct message reports will be kept confidential.